The first gland people blame for weight gain is usually their thyroid.

 Get a lymphatic massage (or any massage!) – massage helps to move lymphatic fluid and relax the body.
 As a bonus, it feels really, really good!
 I’ve had clients tell me that after they’ve had a good lymphatic massage they feel “lighter.”
 They are correct in their self-assessment.
 As stagnant lymph fluids get moved around the body via massage, it helps clear up those dense and heavy feelings (both physical and emotional) that they may have been suffering with.

 Dry brushing –Your skin is the largest elimination organ in the body – it eliminates over one pound of waste acids every day in the average adult.
 Dry brushing is an ancient technique that sloughs off dead skin, increases circulation and detoxification, and stimulates the lymphatic system.
 It’s pretty easy to do.
 You literally gently brush your skin, in one direction, toward your heart.
 To start, use a daily or bi-weekly “dry-skin brush” before you shower.
 Standing naked, use long sweeping strokes starting at the bottom of your feet and move upward towards your hips and torso.
 Then, dry brush your hands and move toward the shoulders and heart.
 Remember to dry brush your belly (especially around that little tire rim that’s been bugging you), and always move upwards towards your heart.

 There are many other things you can do to move your lymph, lose weight, and improve the health of your thyroid, including using specific foods and herbs.
 Just simply start with the three easy suggestions above.

 Your body and your thyroid need you to clear the piled up waste and debris to optimize your metabolism.

 Want more information about your thyroid gland and how to help it function at it’s best?
-Opt-in to my FREE thyroid series to get all the information you need to know, plus two free chapters of my book, Happy Healthy Thyroid – The Essential Steps to Healing Naturally.
+Opt-in to receive free information about thyroid health, plus get two free chapters of my latest book, Happy Healthy Thyroid – The Essential Steps to Healing Naturally.